 The main areas of the Liebert® APM2 touchscreen control panel are shown in Figure 5.1 below and Figure 5.2 on the facing page.
 The display arrangement and the information displayed can be changed.
-At login for all access levels, the Liebert® APM2 touchscreen control panel opens to the Status screen in graphic display.
+At login for all access levels, the Liebert® APM2 touchscreen control panel opens to the STATUS screen in graphic display.
 The status screen will show the graphic screen and system status readings at each login level.
 The appearance will differ only in the function menus displayed.
+See Figure 5.3 on page 66 for more details.